 Law & ethics for registered and enrolled nurses

 Law and ethics directly impact nursing and midwifery practice in a myriad of ways.
-This seminar is designed to refresh nurses’ understanding of the fundamentals of the law and the legislation that impact nursing practice.
+This seminar is designed to refresh nurses and midwives understanding of the fundamentals of the law and the legislation that impact nursing practice.
 Included is an outline of legal precepts, documents, scope of practice of registered and enrolled nurses and the legal and ethical principles of nursing practice.
 This course is also applicable to midwives.

 The seminar includes:

 Session 1 – Introduction to the Legal System in Australia - including discussions on the foundation of law in Australia, our court system, different types of legal charges and the role of the Office of the Health Complaints Commissioner in Victoria and the role of tribunals in the legal system.

 Session 2 – AHPRA - which includes an outline the legal and regulatory framework in which nurses and midwives practice.
 Discusses the national law (health practitioner) as it applies to nurses and midwives and a description of the nursing/midwifery registration standards, mandatory reporting requirements and the role of codes and guidelines in practice.
 Finally this session includes potential outcomes from an AHPRA notification disciplinary action and the role of VCAT in this process.

 Session 3 – Scope of Practice Professional boundaries - including a definition of duty of care, scope of practice decision making framework, the place of organizational policy and procedure in scope of practice decision making, defining the terms unprofessional behaviour and professional misconduct and the implications for practice, the four professional boundary areas and identifying potential boundary crossing behaviours in nursing/midwifery practice.